nikhilm28/DevOps-Assign2/readme.md

 Run the docker-compose file:

-1. Go to the folder where docker-compose file is present.
+1. Go to the directory where docker-compose file is present.

 2. Then run the command
     'docker-compose up -d'